thoughtspot/thoughtspot.github.io/_admin/ts-cloud/scriptability.md

     ![Export multiple objects]({{ site.baseurl }}/images/scriptability-cloud-export-multiple.png "Export multiple objects")

-4. Choose whether to export only the objects, or the objects and their underlying data sources (Worksheets and Views):
+4. Choose whether to export only the objects, or the objects and their underlying data sources (Worksheets, Tables, and Views).
+If you export a table, you do not see this modal, since tables do not have underlying data sources.

     ![Choose what to export]({{ site.baseurl }}/images/scriptability-cloud-select-export.png "Choose what to export")